What is a Floating Kidney?

 1. Primary Nephroptosis: The most common type, where the kidney moves excessively without any underlying cause.

-2. Secondary Nephroptosis: Occurs due to other conditions that weaken the support structures of the kidney, such as trauma or previous surgeries.
+2. Secondary Nephroptosis: Occurs due to other conditions that weaken the support structures of the kidney, such as or previous surgeries.

 Causes of Floating Kidney